-So let's get right to it, can you really trade for a living?
-You know there's a lot of false statics out there!
-Some people say that only 10% of traders make a profit, some say it's more like one to two percent.
-So what's the reality?
+Can you trade for a living?
+You know there's a lot of false statics out there.
+Some people say that only 10% of traders make a profit; some say it's more like one to two percent.
+So, what's the reality?
 Well here's the actual numbers from actual audited reports from the Brokers.

 It showed that 35% of retail traders made a profit in quarter four, whereas 65% of retail traders, lost money in quarter four.

-Now we obviously want to move that number higher.
-Before we get all upset and say, "my goodness everyone is losing money", let's remember that retail traders are trading at basic market odds.
-If we keep that premise in mind we can actually build a trading plan around that and a risk management plan.
-Both of those are really going to be your key to staying in the game and consistently performing.
+Now we want to move that number higher.
+Before we get all upset and say, "my goodness everyone is losing money," let's remember that retail traders are trading at basic market odds.
+If we keep that premise in mind, we can build a trading plan around that and a risk management plan.
+Both of those are going to be your key to staying in the game and consistently performing.

 You might be wondering if this 35% also applies to professional traders, so let's take a look at the statics of professional traders.